|

 [11] Via Santana Loop Trail T2

-Description: This short trail of a quarter mile forks off from the Borchard Path about 0.2 miles from Via Ricardo.
+Description: This short trail of a quarter mile forks off from the Borchard Trail about 0.2 miles from Via Ricardo.
 There is also access from the cul-de-sac at the end of Via Santana, from which it gets its name.

 Description: This trail of decomposed granite runs along the north side of Borchard Road starting at Via Ricardo.
 It provides access to several trails from Dos Vientos Community Park.
 It starts off with a gentle climb and ends with a steep descent.
-Incredibly, there is no way out at the bottom except onto Borchard Rd, or back the way you came, so riding to the bottom is not recommended.
+Unfortunately, there is no way out at the bottom except onto Borchard Rd, or back the way you came, so riding to the bottom is not recommended.
 The Jump Trail forks out to the north at about the highest part of the path.

 Technical Rating T1.5